patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/book.png)

 Note:
-that's why, as a side and long term project, I start writing a book to help others to start with shaders.
+That's why, as a side and long term project, I start writing a book to help others to start with shaders.
 Back in the days of Efecto Mariposa, was very hard to start learning what was consider this dark art of GLSL Shaders.

 --